-There seems to be little doubt that a few major rivers such as the Fraser River and its tributaries are a major source of river lamprey in the Strait of Georgia (Fig. 1).
-By dividing the Strait of Georgia into 7-km squares and plotting the average catch per set for each of these squares (Fig. 5) the areas of concentration were the vicinity of Pender Harbour, Howe Sound, and sarea from the mouth of the Fraser River to Gabric Island and the Southern Gulf Islands area (Fig. 1).
+= There seems to be little doubt that a few major rivers Such as the Fraser River and its tributaries are a major source of river lamprey in the Strait of Georgia (Fig. b).
+By dividing the Strait of Georgia into 7-km squares and plotting the average catch per set for each of these squares (Fig. 5) the areas of concentration were he vicinity of Pender Harbour, Howe Sound, and for a from the mouth of the Fraser River to Gabri-

-Fig. 5.
+FIG. 5.
 Catch of river lamprey per unit of effort (CPUE) for all sets made in the Strait of Georgia.